owhite/video_generation/MESC_TUTORIAL_VIDEO1.md

 - ABS_MIN_BUS_VOLTAGE: if VBat drops below, MP2 throws an error
 - MAX_IQ_REQUEST 200.0f: set to half of ABS_MAX_PHASE_CURRENT
 - R_VBUS_BOTTOM and TOP refer to the voltage divider that measures VBat
-  - the values shown are because resistors on the board are 150k, and 3.3k.
+  - the values shown are 150k, and 3.3k for resistors on the board
 - Obviously there are many other values in these files -- **you do not need to change any of them**

 Now try poking the hammer icon which will launch a compile.
 Alternatively in the Project Explorer you can right mouse click on the MESC_F405RG folder and go to "Build project".